srilekha42/llm-engineering-journey/README.md

 > Calling an LLM is easy.
 > Building reliable systems around LLMs is the real challenge.
-> Now: Running open-source models yourself is the next superpower.
+> Running open-source models yourself is the next superpower.

 ---